enormandeau/snplift/README.md

 Some additinal parameter in the config file permit to do final corrections to VCF files.

+## Filters

+When scoring markers, SNPLift uses a set of penalties to decide if each alignment should be kept.
+The default score for good alignments is 1.0.
+Each penalties, represented by the symbol between parentheses) then substracts the following values from the score:

+- Aligned portion shorter than half the sequence (L): -1.0
+- Mapping quality lower than 5 (Q): -0.8
+- Mapping quality lower than 10 (Q): -0.4
+- More than 4 supplementary alignments (+): -(0.5 + (0.4 - SuppAlignMinDist) / 10)

+- More than 10% difference to reference genome (D): -0.4 or
+- More than 5% difference to reference genome (D): -0.2

+- More than 20% of softclipping in alignment (S): -0.4 or
+- More than 10% of softclipping in alignment (S): -0.2

+- Match represents less than 80% of sequence (P): -0.4 or
+- Match represents less than 90% of sequence (P): -0.2

+After these penalties are applied, positions of SNPs with scores above 0.5 are transfered directly.
+For the others, informations from a number of neighbour SNPs defined in the config file are used to determine if the SNP should be transfered.
+Specifically, if these neighbour SNPs are scattered across more than 10 kbp, the SNPs is not kept.
+In the same way, if the average score of these neighbour SNPs is above 0.4, the SNP is discarted.
+Then, if the pearson correlation of the SNP positions in one genome versus their position in the other genome is above 0.99, the SNP is retained.
+In other words, if the neighbour SNPs are of high enough quality and the whole region has very high syntheny in both genomes, this SNP is kept and its position transfered.

 ## Limitations

 SNPLift works well when the two genome versions are more similar differences.